bravetechnologycoop/BraveButtons/README.md

 1. run `npx eslint .`

-# How to set up a local heartbeat dev environment

-1. cd into the `heartbeat` directory

-1. copy `template.brave_config.json` to `brave_config.json` and fill out variables
-appropriates for your local environment

-1. run `npm install`

-1. run `node server.js`

-1. to see the dashboard, go to http://localhost:8000/dashboard

 # How to set up a generic Raspberry Pi environment (for a Brave Hub or the pairing tool):

 1. use Balena Etcher to flash the SD card with Raspbian Buster